-Born in Barcelona in 1980, I spent my early childhood living with my family in a 17th century house nestled in a misty hill surrounded by forests of beech and chestnut trees in the Montseny Natural Park, Catalonia.
+Born in Barcelona (1980), I spent my early childhood living with my family in a 17th century house nestled in a misty hill surrounded by forests of beech and chestnut trees in the Natural Park of Montseny (Catalonia).

 I still can remember the road leading up to our house, it was such an enchanting spot: splendorous ferns, giant toadstools, eyes on tree barks, tiny salamanders sneaking out under fallen leaves, the fresh earthy scent, the perky symphony of frogs and birds by a close stream.
 Wrapped by nature, my mind used to freely soar though unseen worlds, fantasizing about magic little creatures fluttering and hiding among the trees.

 Years later, back to the city, all that earthly and ethereal imagery remained inside me and it became a need and growing desire to express myself.
 Being an enthusiastic daydreamer and enormously imaginative and sensitive, I developed a keen interest in different kinds of visual arts as well as poetry, but modelling/sculpting has been a lifelong passion.
 Handling clay has always brought me calm and a deep sense of fulfilment.